live-clones/eigen/doc/CMakeGuide.md

 sudo apt install libeigen3-dev
 ```

-If Eigen is not provided by your package manager or you want to install it manually you first need to obtain the source files as described in *Obtaining the Source Files*.
+If Eigen is not provided by your package manager or you want to install it manually, you first need to obtain the source files as described in *Obtaining the Source Files*.

 Move to the directory where the Eigen source files are located.
 This directory should include a file called *INSTALL*, which provides instructions on how to install Eigen using CMake.